The Symptoms of Foot Fungus: Do You Have Them?

-The exfoliating and antiseptic effects of baking soda speed up the healing of skin affected by fungus.
+The exfoliating and antiseptic effects of baking soda speed up the healing process of skin affected by fungus.

 - Create a paste out of baking soda and water and rub it into your feet with gentle massaging motions.

-Garlic contains sulfuric compounds that give it antifungal and antibacterial powers.
+Garlic contains sulfuric compounds that give it anti-fungal and antibacterial powers.

 - Mash one raw garlic clove and smooth the paste onto the areas affected by the fungus.

-- Let sit 20 minutes and rinse.
+- Let it sit for 20 minutes and rinse.